 by Sasha Uzunov

 On 3 October 1995, in Skopje, the Macedonian capital, a parked car filled with plastic explosives detonated by remote control exploded as the official limousine of Macedonia’s president Kiro Gligorov drove by, killing his driver and wounding his bodyguard and passersby.
 President Gligorov sustained serious head injuries, losing his right eye and was lucky to survive.
 To this day, no one knows who was behind the failed hit.
-TEAM UZUNOV research has uncovered some interesting circumstantial evidence pointing to a Greek connection with possible with Serb intelligence links.
+TEAM UZUNOV research has uncovered some interesting circumstantial evidence pointing to a Greek connection with possible Serb intelligence links.

 THE BASIC FACTS OF THE CASE -the attempted hit on President Gligorov- modus operandi: